The Crow Girl: Development

 The book series by Erik Axl Sund, the pen name of Swedish author duo Jerker Eriksson and Håkan Sundquist, was optioned by ITV Studios and Tomorrow Studios in 2014.

 In 2023, an adaptation by E.V.
 Crowe for Paramount+ with executive producers Tony Wood and Richard Tulk-Hart, under the banner of Buccaneer Media began to move forward.
 Milly Thomas adapted the book for the series.
 Charles Martin and Rebecca Rycroft are directors with Andy Mosse serving as producer.

 In March 2024, Katherine Kelly, Dougray Scott and Eve Myles were cast in lead roles.
 The cast also includes Lee Boardman, Victoria Hamilton and Clara Rugaard.
 Filming began in Bristol in March 2024.
 Filming locations include the city's Castle Park and Wine Street.
 Filming also took place in Brean, Somerset.

 In April 2024, guitarist Slash, a huge fan of the original novel who helped bring it to Buccaneer Media for the adaptation, joined the series as an executive producer and a contributor to the series's soundtrack alongside composer Adam Price.

 Release

-The first series became available on Paramount+ from 16 January 2025.
+The first series became available on Paramount+ on 16 January 2025.

+It aired on Virgin Media One in Ireland for free, starting 14 May 2026.

+In the United States, it became available on Acorn TV on 8 September 2025.

+The second series premiered on Paramount+ on 20 July 2026.

 Reception

+On the review aggregator website Rotten Tomatoes, 88% of 8 critics' reviews (series 1) are positive.

 Vicky Jessop for the Evening Standard gave the show four out of five, and praised the performance of Myles who found "levity in a show that often feels mired in darkness, but never fails to be anything less than compelling".
 Lucy Mangan in The Guardian also gave the show four out of five and described it as "a very well-made, pacy drama" with an "overall confidence, style and authenticity".
 Ed Power in The Independent also gave the series four out of five and praised the performance of Myles and the soundtrack which he described as "understated and spooky" and "the perfect accompaniment to a thriller illuminated by the reliably likeable Myles but not afraid to get much darker than the average streaming whodunit".